-Efficiency: Increased expertise and response time to cyber threats.
+Output: Develop a response force of trained cybersecurity security agents.
+Efficiency: Increased expertise and response time to cybersecurity threats.
 Objective A.3.
 Establish partnerships with the private and public sectors to assist in the protection of critical infrastructure.
 Outcome: Enhanced partnerships fostering an increase in providing information from those in the public and private sectors A.3.1.
-Strategy: Facilitate additional trainings and conferences for Mississippi stakeholders.
+Strategy: Facilitate additional training and conferences for Mississippi stakeholders.
 Output: Number of situational awareness bulletins provided to private and public sectors.

-Output: Diversity of attendees from different areas of the public and private Sector Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of the potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.

-Program 3: Mississippi Analysis and Information Center Goal A: To strengthen information sharing and collaboration capabilities.
+Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of the potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.
+Program 3: Mississippi Analysis and Information Center (MSAIC)/Fusion Center (Fusion) Goal A: To strengthen information gathering, sharing and collaboration capabilities.
 Objective A.1.
 Utilize state funds and federal funds, if available, to support and expand the existing Mississippi Analysis and Information Center.
-Outcome: Enhancement of available resources for all levels of law enforcement Outcome: Increase in training and capabilities of intelligence analysts A.1.1 Strategy: Conduct statewide intelligence meetings with law enforcement Output: Number of law enforcement officers/agencies who attend the meetings Output: Cases coordinated or solved based on information received during the meeting Efficiency: Increase, by two percent, in Requests for Information or Services from law enforcement Objective A.2.
+Outcome: Enhancement of available resources for all levels of law enforcement and increase training and capabilities of intelligence analysts A.1.1 Strategy: Conduct statewide intelligence meetings with law enforcement Output: Cases coordinated or solved based on information received during the meeting Efficiency: Increase, by two percent, in Requests for Information or Services from law enforcement Objective A.2.
 Support specific programs, to include School Safety, Cybersecurity, Human Trafficking, and local law enforcement communication.
-Outcome: Potential threats to students or victims identified and addressed Outcome: Increased outreach to the public and private sector Outcome: Training provided to law enforcement and the public Outcome: Training provided to School Resource and School Safety Officers Efficiency: Increased expertise and response time as Intelligence Analysts expand their level of knowledge in a specific area A.2.1 Strategy: Provide intelligence analysts training and the ability to conduct outreach to support specific programs.
-Output: Number of trainings/conferences received by Intelligence Analysts Output: Outreach conducted with the appropriate stakeholder, such as schools, victim assistance agencies, or the public and private sector Output: Number of trainings provided and facilitated by MSAIC Objective A.3.
+Outcome: Potential threats to students or victims identified and addressed Outcome: Training provided to law enforcement, public sector, School Resource Safety Officers (SRO's) A.2.1 Strategy: Provide intelligence analysts training and the ability to conduct outreach to support specific programs.
+Output: Number of trainings/conferences received by Intelligence Analysts Output: Outreach conducted with the appropriate stakeholder, such as schools, victim assistance agencies, or the public and private sector Objective A.3.
 Establish partnerships with the private and public sectors to assist in the protection of critical infrastructure.
 Outcome: Enhanced partnerships fostering an increase in providing information from those in the public and private sectors A.3.1.
-Strategy: Facilitate additional trainings and conferences for Mississippi stakeholders.
-Output: Number of situational awareness bulletins provided to Fusion Center partners Output: Diversity of attendees from different areas of the public and private Sector Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.
+Strategy: Facilitate additional training and conferences for Mississippi stakeholders.
+Output: Number of situational awareness bulletins provided to Fusion Center partners Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.

 Program 4: Community-Level Homeland Security Preparedness.
-GOAL A: Provide Mississippi Citizens with Community Level Homeland Security Preparedness Training.
+(Operations) GOAL A: Provide Mississippi Citizens with Community Emergency Response Preparedness Training.
 Objective A1: Provide support to accelerate homeland security preparedness to the community level to better equip local responders and citizens to prepare, prevent, protect, and respond to disasters and acts of terrorism within their communities.
-Outcome: Three school intelligence analyst hired to provide schools and MOHS with vital information regarding school threats and protective measures.
+Outcome: Number of counties in the State of Mississippi with CERT trainers and trained volunteers and the number of students/citizens trained in CERT programming.